 You can segment by geographical area of the country or worldwide and customize your email marketing to customers in different parts of the world.

 For example, let’s say you sell women’s clothing online.
 During summer, your marketing to customers in New England should be different than your marketing to customers in Australia.
 While lightweight shirts and dresses might be top sellers in New England, customers in Australia are experiencing winter and probably need hoodies and sweaters.

 2. Write Vacation-Focused Content

-According to a recent AAA Travel survey, it’s expected that as many as 67 million people in the U.S. will hit the road in the summer months this year.
+According to a recent survey, it’s expected that half of Americans in the U.S. are likely to hit the road in the summer months this year.
 That is a huge pool of travelers you can market to.

 Vacation-focused content allows you to anticipate the needs of your vacationing customers before, during, and after their holidays.
 Consider the needs and wants of summer travelers that your products can fulfill.
 Which of your products will enhance family vacations?
 And, how can you present this information in an engaging way without making it a hard sell?